SeanHollen/petri_cells_js/readme/DRAFT.md

 To save time, you may want to run the simulations on high speeds, but that can make it easy to miss important events.
 Therefore, these simulations store their history, allowing you to rewind (even run the simulation in reverse).

 To save on space, grid states are saved in 50-epoch increments when you run the animation.
-If you’re still worried about space, you can remove the feature altogether by running this command in the console.
+If you’re still worried about space, you can turn it off (for the most part) by running this command from the console.

 ```
-TODO
+controller.miscSettings.storeStateWhenRunning = false;
 ```

 **Interpreter randomizer**